hlaueriksson/jekyll-url-shortener/README.md

 Go to your DNS provider and [setup the apex domain](https://help.github.com/articles/setting-up-an-apex-domain/).

-If you create DNS `A` records, point to the these IP addresses:
+If you create DNS `A` records, point to the these GitHub IP addresses:

 ```
 185.199.108.153